-But everyone who operates in the digital economy is now aware, data has become more of a liability than an asset when media is often looking to write the next scandal story instead of writing about how data can actually improve users’ lives.
-About every other week, Branch receives an inquiry from a reporter looking to write a story about how 3rd party analytics companies are violating user’s privacy with their usage of data.
-It’s blatant fear-mongering and super unproductive for the progress of the digital economy.
-No-one is writing about how data can be a force for good — if used correctly and safely.
+But everyone who operates in the digital economy is now aware, data has become more of a liability than an asset when the conversation is all about data breaches rather than about how data can actually improve users’ lives.
+Rather than focus on the scandal stories, no-one is writing about how data can be a force for good — if used correctly and safely.
 Data can be used anonymously without violating a user’s privacy, and help to deliver better, more seamless experiences to users.

 The same exact system exists in the digital economy.
 Every company operating a digital service (website, app, etc), relies heavily on third parties to provide a great experience to their users and operate their business.
 Rather than physical reliability and safety as experienced in the airline industry, these companies have to make choices around data security and privacy when working with third-party service providers.
 We must get to the point where these companies can give their users confidence in data security and safety of these third parties, in the same way that the transportation industry gives travelers this confidence.